jethridge13/MWS-Certification-Study-Guide/README.md

 ### <a name="DevTools">[Get Started with Analyzing Network Performance in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network-performance/)</a>

+* Set up DevTools
+  * Use the `Capture Screenshots` button in the dev tools to capture screenshots of the page load
+* Emulate a mobile user's experience
+  * Use `Disable Cache`.
+This will emulate the first visit to s ite
+  * Select your internet speed and change it to a mobile speed to simulate a mobile user
+    * If you can load fast on terrible connections, it will load fast for all users
+* Analyze requests
+  * Find render-blocking scripts
+    * When the browser finds a `<script>` tag, it stops everything and executes the script immediately
+    * Any scripts that aren't needed immediately should be tagged with `async`
+    * Consider also moving scripts to the bottom of the `<body>`
+  * Find large requests
+    * If the site takes too long loading one individual file, that file is probably too big.
+Consider compressing it or changing it for a smaller file (such as png to svg) if possible
+* Verify fixes on updated page
+  * With the fixes in place, test the page to verify that it does indeed load faster

 ## <a name="Test">Testing and Debugging</a>

 ### <a name="JSDevTools">[Get Started with Debugging JavaScript in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/)</a>